mc776/HideousDestructor/hd_manual.md

 <description> is completely optional and must be placed at the very end.

-Items are separated by commas, and the spaces are optional.
+Items are separated by commas, spaces optional.
 If you only want one of a given item, you may also omit the number (e.g. "bos,710,7mm20" for a Boss, a single 10-round 7.76mm clip and 20 loose 7.76mm rounds).

 NOTE: Due to technical reasons spaces *must* be omitted from loadout strings if they're being set via the "+set" method at the command line.